netbox-community/ansible_modules/docs/plugins/netbox_module_module.rst

         <div class="ansible-option-indent-desc"></div><div class="ansible-option-cell">

-      Any tags that the device may need to be associated with
+      Any tags that the module may need to be associated with

       .. raw:: html